 When do stink bugs enter homes in Michigan?

-Stink bugs usually enter homes in late summer and early fall.
-This is when they look for warm places to overwinter as temperatures begin to drop.
+Most species of stink bugs enter homes in late summer and early fall as part of their seasonal life cycle.
+They look for warm places to overwinter as temperatures drop.

 Where do stink bugs hide once inside?